Evictions and Lockouts

 - who own their mobile home and live in a mobile home park;

-- Whose landlord wants to convert their apartment to a condominium
+- whose landlord wants to convert their apartment to a condominium; or

-- Who are seniors or have a physical or mental disability and a bank is trying to evict them because of a foreclosure case against the landlord
+- who are seniors or have a disability and a bank is trying to evict them because their landlord is in foreclosure.

 Does everyone in my home have to be a senior?